 The Burra Series celebrates the unique qualities that Collier Homes has developed over its sixty-year history.
-Australian streetscape, climate and way of life have all been considered in the creation of these humble homes by our design director, Craig Nener.
+Australian streetscape, climate and way of life have all been considered in the creation of these humble homes by our in-house creative, Craig Nener.

 Multiple internal and external spaces form these homes which serve to blend both inside and out and embrace Perth's distinct climate.
 Welcoming shade against our harsh sun and cooling sea breezes are allowed for with deep eaves to large windows, lush internal courtyards and natural cross-ventilation.
 The layouts are spatially pragmatic and efficient, yet spacious and cozy.
 The material palette is modest, low maintenance and primed to weather beautifully embedding character during a time that celebrates Australian architecture and quality built homes.